-In 1976, while in high school in Romney, WV, Bill Hick, W8FZP, took me under his wing and began to teach me morse code and prepared me for the novice exam.
+In 1976, while in high school in Romney, WV, Bill Hicks, W8FZP, took me under his wing and began to teach me morse code and prepared me for the novice exam.
 I received my ticket in the mail from the FCC on December 24, 1976.
 My call sign was WD8EFS.
 A nice Christmas present.
 I began with an old Hallicrafters HT-44 transmitter and Realistic DX160 receiver.
 After graduation I return to the state of my birth, FL, and attended the University of South Florida.
 There I upgraded to Advance in 1982and ultimately Extra in 1991, with the call sign KD8AQ.
 I graduated in 1984 with my BS in Physics.
 Soon after I got married and the family came along, 3 kids.

-The tower project
+The TX tower project June 2010

 Portable equipment for ARES/Field Activities (FT857)